The Jeffersons (South Park): Plot

 Stan, Kyle, Cartman and Kenny notice that someone new has moved into the Donovans' former residence, before a young boy named Blanket greets them and informs the group that the family moved to South Park to escape the city life.
 They find the house is filled with toys and games, and the backyard is a funfair.
-They meet Blanket's father, Mr. Jefferson, a wealthy, eccentric, effeminate, pale-skinned, childish man who acts as an obvious stand-in for Michael Jackson, though everyone remains oblivious due to him wearing a fake moustache.
+They meet Blanket's father, Mr. Jefferson, an eccentric man-child who is obviously Michael Jackson wearing a fake mustache, though everyone remains oblivious.
 Stan mistakes Mr. Jefferson as a burn victim due to his unusual appearance and suspects this may be the reason for his vast wealth, meanwhile Kyle notices that he is neglecting Blanket.

 Stan tells his parents about the Jeffersons and Sharon invites Mr Jefferson over to a dinner party.
 The adults try to talk with Mr. Jefferson at the dinner, but he is shy around the adults, and responds sheepishly when asked about the political issues being discussed.
 Cartman, meanwhile, has become jealous that Mr. Jefferson has been invited to Stan's house believing Stan is attempting to "steal" his best friend.
 That night at Stan's house, Stan is awoken by Mr. Jefferson dressed as Peter Pan, who claims he wants to play.
 Cartman then re-enters the home through the window to prevent Stan from having Mr. Jefferson all to himself.
 Kyle shows up at the door with Blanket, who he found alone in his backyard.
 Mr. Jefferson suggests a sleepover between the boys, as he and Blanket are unable to return home due to a ghost occupying their house.

 The next morning, Stan's parents walk in to see Mr. Jefferson in Stan's bed and scold Mr. Jefferson about his odd, inappropriate behavior.
 Mr. Jefferson explains that his behavior is from not having a childhood, and gives Randy and Sharon $100 each to drop the matter, which dissolves the issue.
 Though Randy is satisfied, Sharon forbids the boys to see Mr. Jefferson after he and Blanket leave, to which the boys (barring Cartman) agree.